ray-project/ray/doc/source/workflows/basics.rst

 Each node in the original DAG becomes a workflow task.
 Workflow tasks behave similarly to Ray tasks.
 They are executed in a parallel and distributed way.
+Besides, checkpoints will be added between two tasks automatically which allows the code to be able to resume from the place where it failed.
+Now you can run fault-tolerant Ray without needing external workflow systems.

 Setting workflow options
 ------------------------